-Project managers in technology companies know that hiring tech talent is challenging.
+Project managers in technology companies know that hiring tech talent is challenging, no matter if you hire golang web developer or react native programmer.
 Even more so if you wish to hire locally, which in many cases will be downright impossible.

-This has created demand for services that allow managers to hire a remote developer, or even a custom remote team of developers.
+This has created demand for services that allow managers to find developers online, or even a custom remote team of developers.

-But it’s hard to decide on the best solution, if you aren’t sure whether you should choose IT outsourcing or outstaffing services.
+But it’s hard to decide on the best solution, if you aren’t sure whether you should choose IT outsourcing or outstaffing companies.

 It doesn’t help that terms like outsourcing and outstaffing are often used interchangeably, even though they mean completely different things.